Ailrun/rxan-react/README.md

 ### Code examples

 Following examples assume that you use ES6 module.
-You can use ES6 module by using [webpack] or [rollup] or any other bundlers.
+You can use ES6 module by using [Webpack] or [Rollup] or any other bundlers.

 ```javascript
 import React from 'react'